-From 2014-2016 she co-founded and served as CEO of The Keys Global, an innovative education hub whose unique model of "externships" partnered students with leading companies to apply their skills in coding, robotics, 3D printing and other new technologies.
+She is Founder and CEO of LionLabs, a software engineering and design agency in Singapore with clients in industries such as fintech, hospitality, and healthcare.
+Previously, she served as CEO of The Keys Global, an innovative education hub whose unique model of "externships" partnered students with leading companies to apply their skills in coding, robotics, 3D printing and other new technologies.
 In 2014, Ayesha also served on the Singapore Ministry of Education’s ASPIRE Steering Committee on future skills and applied learning.

 Ayesha is author of Straight Through Processing (2008) and co-author of Hybrid Reality: Thriving in the Emerging Human-Technology Civilization (2012).
 She has been published and quoted on technology, innovation and smart cities in The New York Times, BusinessWeek, TIME, Newsweek, Forbes, Harvard Business Review, Strategy+Business, and Foreign Policy.